cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 Every time the user adds or removes a feed, they'll have to update their bookmark.
 So they'll probably have to create a new bookmark, and then remove the previous one.

-I found this to be more than manageable.
-I only added a small script to the web page I curate a list of RSS feeds in, that will parse everything and create a link to the rss-reader.
+Not ideal, but I found this to be manageable.
+I added a small script to the web page I curate a list of RSS feeds in, that will parse everything and create a link to the rss-reader.
 I added a redirect script on the page, so that I have a single bookmark, and feeds get added as I change my list of followed rss feeds.
 I'll try to make another post about my setup in the future.